joshuaned/comp2000_2025_assignments/worksheet.md

 ### Task 23

 Discuss with your team mates how Lambdas could be used to re-factor the other design patterns we introduced into the code base in Week 7.
 Once you have identified one or more patterns that can be refactored using Lambdas, as a team choose one to refactor using Lambdas.
 Implement your chosen refactoring and again, discuss the pros and cons of this approach compared to a "real" pattern.

+## Week 11 Application Exercise

+This week we will do some preparatory work towards your Assignment 2.

+### Task 24

+This week's first task is some more code comprehension: look at the source in `Client.java` and discuss with your team mates how the program works.

+### Task 25

+Change the URL to match the one in _Assignment 2_ (http://13.238.167.130/weather) - note that the URL starts with _http_ and **not** _https_.

+### Task 26

+Modify `Client` to print out a textual explanation of what each line of text received from the server means.

+### Task 27

+Although the code in `Client` makes some use of the _Java Streams API_ the heavy lifting is still being done via a while loop.
+Modify the code to use Stream operations and Lambdas.